The South Voisey's Bay (SVB) Property is

 Voisey's Bay Mine - Reserves 2016

-The Voisey's Bay Mines transitioned from open pit ore from the Ovoid deposit to underground ore was approved for execution in 2016.
+The Voisey's Bay Mines transition from open pit ore from the Ovoid deposit to underground ore was approved for execution in 2016.
 The first underground ore is expected to be delivered from the Reid Brook deposit in 2021.
 When complete the underground mine will produce an average of 46,000 tons of contained nickel per year and extend the operational life until 2032.

 Source: Vale S.A. - Form 20-F for the year ended December 31, 2016 as filed with the SEC April 10, 2017.